Sambego/oscilloscope.js/README.md

 # oscilloscope.js
 A small javascript plugin to create an oscilloscope of an audio-context.
+You can see an example [here](http://sambego.github.io/oscilloscope.js)

 ## Install
 ```